AviatrixSystems/Docs/HowTos/troubleshooting_site2cloud_connection_with_ikev2.rst

 Probable Causes:

-- Peer IP address is mismatched or peer IP address is not reachable
+- Peer IP address is mismatched, or peer IP address is not reachable

-- UDP Port 500/4500 is not accessable
+- UDP Port 500/4500 is not accessible

 Suggestions: